Human capital & Employee Well-Being

 AWC provides paid parental leave for both primary and non-primary caregiver.
 Female employees can take maternity leave for 98 days and AWC pays for 45 days which is equivalent to legal requirement.
 For male employees, they are allowed to take one day paternity leave.

-To provide fair compensation to employees and support equal treatment according to relevant national laws and international standards, AWC has conducted employees’ wages assessment based on the latest statistic information of average expenditure per household by the National Statistical Office of Thailand (NSO), the Ministry of Digital Economy and Society.
+To provide fair compensation to employees and support equal treatment according to relevant national laws and international standards, AWC has conducted employees’ wages assessment based on the latest statistic information of average expenditure per household by the National Statistical Office of Thailand (NSO), the Ministry of Digital Economy and Society, Anker Living Wage Reference.
 The compensation shall include three basic expenses which are food, housing, and clothing.
 The additional expenses include health, transportation, personal care items, childcare, and education, are taken into consideration.

 OCCUPATIONAL HEALTH AND SAFETY